vernitgarg22/django_apps/README.md

     - `./run_coverage.py`

-# Steps to Deploy:
+# Steps to Deploy to a Server:

-  * commit and push your changes to the github remote repository
+  * commit and push your changes to the github remote repository https://github.com/CityOfDetroit/django_apps.git

-  * VPN to server
+  * connect via VPN to the server

-  * open git bash with administrator privileges
+  * open git bash with administrator privileges (right click on 'git bash' and choose 'run as administrator')

-  * in git bash, cd to $DJANGO_HOME

-  * execute to pull your changes from the remote repository:
+  * in git bash, cd to $DJANGO_HOME and pull your changes from the remote repository:

     - `git fetch; git pull`